 Presenting Undergraduate Research

-There are also opportunities to conduct and present research beyond the classroom, including the Public History Initiative, the Undergraduate Research and Creative Activity Conference, and the Emerging Scholars Program.
+There are also opportunities to conduct, present, and print research beyond the classroom, including the Public History Initiative, the Undergraduate Research and Creative Activity Conference, and the Emerging Scholars Program.

 The Undergraduate Research & Creative Activity Conference is an annual event that provides undergraduates the opportunity to present their research or creative activity.
 URCA participants work closely with faculty advisors to edit and strengthen oral and poster presentations on their research and compete for cash prizes.

 The Emerging Scholars Program is an opportunity for students at The University of Alabama to get involved in research with a faculty mentor in their chosen field.
 Students take UA 155, which helps prepare them for research, and UA 156, in which they conduct a research project under the direction of a faculty mentor.
 Emerging Scholars present their research at the URCA conference.